ACI-Specification/rfcs/src/rfcs/0002-registries.md

 ## Summary

-The ACI Specification Project is to maintain several registries, which are both machine and human readable, which contain important information
+The ACI Specification Project is to maintain several registries, which are both machine and human readable, which contains important information necessary to centralize.

 ## Motivation